mjfrigaard/sharing-your-work/manuscript/04chapter.md

 ***add*** - For Git to keep track of the changes we make to files, we have to tell Git which files to pay attention to.
 We can do this using `git add`.
 The `git add -A` tells git to stage *ALL* the files that are in an initialized repo.

-***commits*** - commits are the staple in Git/Github the workflow.
+***commits*** - commits are the staple in Git/Github the toolchain.
 Commits are what Git uses to track the changes you've made to files or folders.
 Commits are confusing because they can be nouns ("I'm creating a commit with these changes") or verbs (I am going to commit these changes to my project").

 To quote David Demaree,